 (Title Partner) American Association for Cancer Research (AACR)

-Without research, there are no treatments or cures for patients, and with more than 37,000 members worldwide, the AACR brings together the greatest minds in cancer science to defeat ALL types of cancer.
+As the first and largest cancer research organization dedicated to accelerating the conquest of cancer, the AACR has been making progress against cancer for nearly 115 years.
+Without research, there are no treatments or cures for patients, and with more than 49,000 members worldwide, the AACR brings together the greatest minds in cancer science to defeat all types of cancer.

 2020 Affiliate Charities

 The mission of The ALS Association Greater Philadelphia Chapter, is to discover treatments and a cure for ALS, and to serve, advocate for, and empower people affected by ALS to live their lives to the fullest.

 The Association for Frontotemporal Degeneration (AFTD) is a national nonprofit working to improve the quality of life of people affected by Frontotemporal Degeneration (FTD) and drive research for a cure.
 FTD is the most common dementia for people under 60.
 Currently, there are no treatments and there is no cure.

 Through service-oriented cycling trips, Bike & Build benefits affordable housing and empowers young adults for a lifetime of service and civic engagement.
 We envision future generations who are committed to a lifetime of civic engagement and who inspire individuals and communities to create fair, decent housing for all.

 We are a group of volunteers that formed in 2010 to support The Children's Heart Foundation's mission of funding the most promising research to advance the diagnosis, treatment, and prevention of congenital heart defects (CHDs).